Cell decompositions of persistent minimal models: Minimal models of maps

 \section{Minimal models of maps}

 The classical procedure for constructing Sullivan representatives of maps is to invoke an abstract lifting property.
-The point of this section is produce explicit formulae for the Sullivan representative.
-This entails the inductive construction of a (homotopy-coherent) approximation telescope over a map, without resorting to lifting properties.
+The point of this section is to produce explicit formulae for the Sullivan representative.
+This entails the inductive construction of an approximation telescope over a map, without resorting to lifting properties.